Ear Cropping: What's The Point?

 Thank goodness this practical reason for the cropping of dogs' ears no longer exists!
 Why, then, do we persist in needless, expensive surgery?
 We do it simply because our eyes are accustomed to the appearance of crop-eared Boxers, Schnauzers, Great Danes, and the others; because the standards of these breeds call for cropped ears and consequently breeders must go along with the practice.

 Although the AKC says, “Ear cropping is optional for all of the breeds that are usually shown with cropped ears; there is no need for which it is compulsory,” the fact is that a natural-eared dog in a show ring full of crop-eared animals would stand virtually no chance in the competition.
 Breeders wishing to sell pups with natural ears, therefore, would have an uphill battle in the face of public expectation.
+The arguments against cropping are numerous and obvious.
+First, any unnecessary surgery, especially when it requires a general anesthetic, is abhorrent to most dog lovers.

+Ear cropping is simply not justifiable.
 Second, the operation is performed usually at six to ten weeks of age, a time when permanent damage to the puppy's temperament can be sustained as a result of the trauma of the operation, and the discomfort and annoyance of post-operative bandaging, racking, and taping.
 Third, it is a bloody operation over a large area of very sensitive skin.
 Besides the loss of blood, there is always some element of risk involved when a general anesthetic is used, especially with a very young pup.

+The physical effect on the puppy cannot be anything but detrimental.
 Also, the ear-cropping age just about coincides with the selling age of the puppy.
 If the operation is performed by a veterinarian (and in some states this is the only way it can be done legally), the cost of the operation and aftercare add greatly to the expense of raising a litter of pups to selling age.
 The breeder must either take a sizable cut from his or her profit, or add the cropping costs to the selling price of the puppy.
 Furthermore, a puppy with a bandaged head does not make the best impression on prospective buyers.

 By Daniel Waser